10 Decision Rules

 The research and literature for IF-THEN rules focuses on classification and almost completely neglects regression.
 While you can always divide a continuous target into intervals and turn it into a classification problem, you always lose information.
 In general, approaches are more attractive if they can be used for both regression and classification.

 Often the features also have to be categorical.
 That means numeric features must be categorized if you want to use them.
 There are many ways to cut a continuous feature into intervals, but this is not trivial and comes with many questions without clear answers.
 How many intervals should the feature be divided into?
-What is the splitting criteria: Fixed interval lengths, quantiles or something else?
-Categorizing continuous features is a non-trivial issue that is often neglected and people just use the next best method (like I did in the examples).
+What’s the splitting criterion: Fixed interval lengths, quantiles, or something else?
+Categorizing continuous features is a non-trivial issue that is often neglected, and people just use the next best method (like I did in the examples).

 Many of the older rule-learning algorithms are prone to overfitting.
 The algorithms presented here all have at least some safeguards to prevent overfitting: OneR is limited because it can only use one feature (only problematic if the feature has too many levels or if there are many features, which equates to the multiple testing problem), RIPPER does pruning and Bayesian Rule Lists impose a prior distribution on the decision lists.

-Decision rules are bad in describing linear relationships between features and output.
-That is a problem they share with the decision trees.
+Decision rules are bad at describing linear relationships between features and output.
+That’s a problem they share with decision trees.
 Decision trees and rules can only produce step-like prediction functions, where changes in the prediction are always discrete steps and never smooth curves.
 This is related to the issue that the inputs have to be categorical.
 In decision trees, they are implicitly categorized by splitting them.

 OneR is implemented in the R package OneR, which was used for the examples in this book.
-OneR is also implemented in the Weka machine learning library and as such available in Java, R and Python.
+OneR is also implemented in the Weka machine learning library and, as such, is available in Java, R, and Python.
 RIPPER is also implemented in Weka.
 For the examples, I used the R implementation of JRIP in the RWeka package.
-SBRL is available as R package (which I used for the examples), in Python or as C implementation.
+SBRL is available as an R package (which I used for the examples), in Python, or as a C implementation.
 Additionally, I recommend the imodels package, which implements rule-based models such as Bayesian rule lists, CORELS, OneR, greedy rule lists, and more in a Python package with a unified scikit-learn interface.

 I will not even try to list all alternatives for learning decision rule sets and lists, but will point to some summarizing work.
-I recommend the book “Foundations of Rule Learning” by Fuernkranz et al. (2012)24.
-It is an extensive work on learning rules, for those who want to delve deeper into the topic.
+I recommend the book “Foundations of Rule Learning” by Fürnkranz, Gamberger, and Lavrač (2012).
+It’s an extensive work on learning rules, for those who want to dive deeper into the topic.
 It provides a holistic framework for thinking about learning rules and presents many rule learning algorithms.
-I also recommend to checkout the Weka rule learners, which implement RIPPER, M5Rules, OneR, PART and many more.
+I also recommend checking out the Weka rule learners, which implement RIPPER, M5Rules, OneR, PART, and many more.
 IF-THEN rules can be used in linear models as described in this book in the chapter about the RuleFit algorithm.